as228gc/1dv610-laboration2/README.md

 My reflections of the code quality: [Link to reflections](/reflektioner.md)

-Watch [Open Issues](https://github.com/as228gc/1dv610-laboration2/issues) to see future devlopment of the module.
+Watch [Open Issues](https://github.com/as228gc/1dv610-laboration2/issues) to see future development of the module.

 Link to the module on npm: https://www.npmjs.com/package/tra-ma

 The module is built using TypeScript.

 The module is tested using the npm library Jest.
 [Link to test report](/testrapport.md)

+If you want to run the tests:
+* Download this repository
+* Open it up in your IDE
+* Compile the application by writing ```npm run build``` in the terminal.
+* Run the detailed tests by using the command ```npm run test:detail``` in the terminal